The History of mRNA Vaccines

 Induction of a protective immune response in a mammal by injecting a DNA (or RNA) sequence, Patent US5589466A, Priority date 3/21/1989

-Dr. Malone carried on his research into mRNA and DNA vaccination during the 1990s, culminating in a mucosal patent that was issued in 2000 and had a priority date of 1996.
-He also helped revolutionize the field of cationic liposomes for the use in RNA and DNA vaccinations.
-This work was so far ahead of its time, that only now is the world turning to mucosal mRNA vaccination as a method of immunization.
-Unfortunately, the toxicity issues from the nano lipid particles that Dr. Malone observed in his research during the 1990s were never resolved.
-Furthermore, the addition of pseudouridine to the mRNA, which creates a synthetic mRNA has added even more toxicity and adverse events.
-These issues were not resolved prior to to or during the clinical trials.
-The government regulators have made little effort to investigate these issues.
+Dr. Malone continued his research on mRNA and DNA vaccination during the 1990s, culminating in a mucosal patent issued in 2000 with a priority date of 1996.
+He also helped revolutionize the field of cationic liposomes for use in RNA and DNA vaccinations.
+This work was so far ahead of its time that only now is the world turning to mucosal mRNA vaccination as a method of immunization.
+Unfortunately, the toxicity issues from the nano lipid particles noted by Dr. Malone in his 1990s research were never resolved.
+Furthermore, the addition of pseudouridine to the mRNA, which creates synthetic mRNA, has increased toxicity and adverse events.
+These issues were not resolved prior to or during the clinical trials.
+The government regulators have made little effort to investigate these problems.

 For the full backstory on the discovery of mRNA vaccination, as written by Dr. Malone’s partner and wife, please download the PDF located in the section below: